Telecominfraproject/wlan-cloud-ucentralgw-ui/README.md

 Once the build is done, you can move the `build` folder on your server.

 ### Environment variables
 There are two environment variables currently used to control the gateway URL and also controlling if the users can modify the gateway URL.
-You can modify these values by going to the .env file at the root of the project.
+You can modify these values in the `.env` file located in the root of the project.

 During development, you will need to stop and start the project again to see those changes come into effect.
 ```asm